'Being nato': Murder accused shot victim three times

 Macy Randall called the police and later that night Phillips told them he had "f**ked up", had wound himself into a rage, and wished he could take it back, the court heard.

-However Phillips' defence counsel, Ron Mansfield QC, told the jury the Crown had painted Phillips as some kind of "Rambo" but that he was more like "Big Ted".
+Phillips' defence counsel, Ron Mansfield QC, told the jury the Crown had painted Phillips as some kind of "Rambo" but that he was more like "Big Ted".

 Mansfield said Phillips was suffering poor mental health at the time of the shooting, which Mansfield said the young man takes responsibility for.

-He said Phillips had been badly burned in a fire which had affected him mentally and physically and that Williams had physically and psychologically abused Chloe Randall.
+He said Phillips had been badly burned in a fire, which had affected him mentally and physically and that Williams had physically and psychologically abused Chloe Randall.

-Mansfield said the jury would hear from Phillips himself about the events leading up to the incident including Williams' "violent assault" of Phillips in the January scuffle.
+Mansfield said the jury would hear from Phillips himself about the events leading up to the shooting including Williams' "violent assault" of Phillips in the January scuffle.

-Williams' father Lance Williams was the first of 36 witnesses called by the Crown to give evidence.
+Williams' father Lance Williams was the first of 36 witnesses called by the Crown.

-He said his son didn't know why Phillips was so angry with him on the day of the fight at his house, and asked Phillips: "Why are you doing this Adrian?
-We like you."

 The trial is set down for two weeks in front of Justice Melanie Harland.